-Your surgeon's office calls you 1 business day before your surgery to tell you what time to check-in at the hospital.

-If you have not been called by 2:00 p.m. that day, call your surgeon's office.
+- Your surgeon's office calls you the day before your surgery to tell you what time to check in at the hospital.
+If you have not been called by 2:00 p.m. that day, call your surgeon's office. - Call your surgeon's office the day before your surgery to find out what time you should check in at the hospital.

 Call your surgeon's office as soon as possible if you get a cold, fever, cough, or new illness/infection before surgery.
-Also, call if you become pregnant.
+Also call if you become pregnant.

-• • at you follow all the instructions from the Pre- in this booklet so there are no delays on your unexpected events ar deciding to postpone to postpone a person's surgery due to nd emergencies.
-We review all options before any person's surgery.
-We let you know as ur surgery will be rescheduled for another day e.
-As instructed by the anesthe esiologist or my surgeon: e medicines before my surgery and when.
-What to stop • When to stop • I am to take these medic cines the morning of surgery with a sip of water. • • • • Hint: Use the check boxes need to do and what y in this booklet to keep track of what you you have done.
+It is very important that you follow all the instructions from the Pre- Admission Clinic and in this booklet so there are no delays on your surgery day. • Sometimes we have to postpone a person's surgery due to unexpected events and emergencies.
+We review all options before deciding to postpone any person's surgery.
+We let you know as soon as possible.
+Your surgery will be rescheduled for another day by the surgeon's office.
+Make sure you have booked your appointment with your surgeon following your surgery.
+Call the surgeon's office the day after you get home to make an appointment.

+I am to stop taking these medicines before my surgery and when.

+What to stop When to stop

+•

+•

+I am to take all other medicines as directed the morning of surgery with a sip of water.

+Hint: Use the check boxes in this booklet to keep track of what you need to do and what you have done.